zyedidia/generic/trie/README.md

 func (t *Trie[V]) Size() int
 ```

-Size returns the size of the trie\.
+Size returns the size of the trie.